espocrm/documentation/administration/workflows.md

 ### Run Service Action

-Allows to execute specific php code.
+Allows to run specific service scripts.
+By default there are following actions available:

+* Send Invitations - for Meetings/Calls;
+* Add Items - for Quotes.

+Developers can write their own service actions: https://www.espocrm.com/features/add-custom-service-methods-for-workflow/.

 ## Using Formula in Actions